Helping the youth in our communities

 Master Teacher Mabel Lee came into my 11th grade classroom of Central Tech High School in Toronto in June of 2016.
 This is a high needs school in which many of the students live in challenging environments and circumstances.
 Exams were coming up and among other things, students can become very anxious, worried and even depressed during this time.
 I shared with the staff that Tao Calligraphy could be good for reducing such stress.

 I then spoke to the head of art who also decided that her students could benefit from a Tao Calligraphy Teacher coming into her 9th grade classroom.
-On this occasion, Masters Nina Mistry and Sande Zeig taught the students to write Da Ai.
-Master Nina shares the following about this experience:
+On this occasion, two other Master Tao Calligraphy Teachers taught the students to write Da Ai.

-The head art teacher says she would love to have the Master calligraphy teachers come in again to teach her students Tao Calligraphy.
+The head art teacher says she would love to have the Master Calligraphy teachers come in again to teach their students Tao Calligraphy.